nambona890/SFMLTest/README.md

-Simple test of SFML in C++.
+Simple test of SFML and ImGui in C++.

+## Controls for the Muncher Scene

-Press R to generate new red munchers.
+-R: Generate new red munchers.

-Press Left or Right to rotate the yellow muncher.
+-Left/Right: Rotate the yellow muncher.

-Press Up or Down to resize the yellow muncher.
+-Up/Down: Resize the yellow muncher.

+## Credits

-Thanks to Alcaro for providing some maths for bouncing off of the corners of the screen, and P.JBoy for a very nice modulus function.
+-Alcaro: providing some maths for bouncing off of the corners of the screen.
+-P.JBoy: a very nice modulus function.
+-Elias Daler: The imgui-sfml library and SFML.
+-ocornut: ImGui.